Your Questions Answeredkmsmith2021-02-01T15:06:19+10:00

 Many families have shared how having a viewing has helped them in their grieving and the process of letting someone go.

-The Kate Mary Funeral Chapel, in our historical main office at Bowen Hills is excellent for the conduct of viewings large and small.
-This space is available at no extra charge for all full-service funeral options, Monday to Friday
+The Kate Mary Funeral Chapel, in our historical main office at Bowen Hills, provides a beautiful space for viewings large and small.
+It is available at no extra charge for all full-service funerals, Monday to Friday.

 Your choice of end-of-life arrangements is very much a personal thing, but as you make these choices it’s important that loved ones are also kept in mind.
 Funeral services that commemorate someone’s life and grieve their death can help those who were close to them begin the journey through grief and mourning.
 A service can create a sense of community, give loved ones an opportunity to talk about their loss, share memories and future plans.
 In a real sense, a funeral service is not just for the person who has died, but also for those who live on after the loss of their loved one.
 Dr Alan Wolfert discusses the importance of having a funeral.